Who Owns X

 Owner Elon Musk

-In 2024, X owner Elon Musk contributed nearly $300 million to help Trump win the White House.
-This, in combination with Musk’s transformation of Twitter into a reactionary megaphone for the MAGA movement, had — until very recently — made Musk a Trump favorite.
-(Musk’s bromance with Trump imploded in spectacular fashion in June, but now appears to be on the mend after Musk apologized via his platform.)
-The Trump administration had made Musk a “special government employee,” giving the billionaire vast oversight of federal-agency spending, including spending on programs that involve Musk’s private holdings.
+In 2024, X owner Elon Musk donated nearly $300 million to Trump’s presidential campaign.
+This, in combination with Musk’s transformation of Twitter into a toxic megaphone for the MAGA movement, had made Musk a Trump favorite.
+(Musk’s on-again-off-again bromance with Trump imploded in spectacular fashion in June 2025, but subsequently appeared to be on the mend before it imploded again in a dispute over the federal deficit.)
+It’s hard to stay ahead of these two.
+When they were on good terms, the Trump administration made Musk a “special government employee,” giving the billionaire vast oversight of federal-agency spending, including spending on programs that involve Musk’s private holdings.

-Musk’s satellite-internet service Starlink is seeking to seize a huge slice of the federal government’s $42 billion rural-broadband “affordability” program.
-(Never mind that Starlink’s consumer setup costs far exceed those of competing land-based options).
-He’s received a boost via Trump’s State Department, which is pitching Starlink overseas, as well as via Trump’s efforts to push Starlink contracts on countries engaging the president in tariff negotiations and other trade deals.
-Musk’s space-exploration company SpaceX is in line to secure billions more in lucrative contracts as NASA’s new head may shift the agency’s focus to putting a human on Mars.
-His Boring Company is in talks to receive a multi-billion-dollar contract to dig tunnels for Amtrak.
+Even in the midst of their latest feud, Trump admitted that Musk “may get more [government] subsidy than any human being in history.”
+Thanks to the illicit manipulations of Trump’s Commerce Department, Musk’s satellite-internet service Starlink is in position to seize a huge slice of the federal government’s $42 billion rural-broadband affordability program.
+(Never mind that Starlink’s consumer-setup costs far exceed those of competing land-based options).
+He’s received an extra boost via Trump’s State Department, which is pitching Starlink overseas.
+Trump is also pushing Starlink contracts on countries engaging the president in tariff negotiations and other trade deals.
+Musk’s space-exploration company, SpaceX, is in line to secure billions more in lucrative contracts as NASA’s head administrator may shift the agency’s focus to putting a human on Mars.
+Musk’s Boring Company, meanwhile, is in talks to receive a multi-billion-dollar contract to dig tunnels for Amtrak.

 - DEI Doublespeak: